“Discover the untamed beauty of the Beara Peninsula along the breathtaking Wild Atlantic Way.”

 Overnight in Allihies.

-Today, we will organise A complimentary taxi transfer from Allihies to Dursey Sound.
-Here you will take a cable car across to Dursey Island—the only cable car in Ireland that crosses seawater.
-The journey is just 200 meters, and the island itself is only 6.5 km (4.6 miles) long and 1.5 km (1 mile) wide, with a permanent population of just six residents.
-Dursey Island has no shops, pubs, or restaurants, but it is renowned for its rich variety of bird species, making it a haven for birdwatchers.
+Today, we will arrange a complimentary taxi transfer from Allihies to Dursey Sound.
+From here, you will take the cable car to Dursey Island—the only cable car in Ireland that crosses open seawater.
+The short journey spans just 200 metres, bringing you to an island measuring approximately 6.5 km (4 miles) long and 1.5 km (1 mile) wide, with a permanent population of only a handful of residents.

 Distance: 14 km / 8.7 miles | Ascent: 240 m / 720 ft | Approximate walking time: 4 to 5 hours